pmav99/howto/docs/source/create_site_with_apps.rst

 .. literalinclude:: /../../source/create_site_with_apps/mysite/sample_app/views.py
    :language: python
-   :lines: 116-128
-   :emphasize-lines: 127
    :linenos:

 Url routing
 ~~~~~~~~~~~

-Finally we add the corresponding rule for routing at the ``urls.py``:
+Finally we add the corresponding rule for routing at the ``urls.py`` of the
+website directory:

 .. literalinclude:: /../../source/create_site_with_no_apps/mysite/mysite/urls.py
    :language: python